 Hunter's Muse Scholars are proud to be part of one of the college's most exciting honors programs.
 Read below to hear what they have to say about their experiences in the program, as well as to read a message from Muse Scholar Program Director Dara Meyers-Kingsley.

-Emily Levkovich (Class of '17) experienced a transformation during her Muse Freshman Seminar during the Fall 2013 semester, which took the scholars to the Asia Society, Guggenheim Museum, Judd Foundation, New York City Center, and Broadway and Off-Broadway stage shows.
+Emily Levkovich experienced a transformation during the Muse Freshman Seminar, which took Scholars to the Asia Society, Guggenheim Museum, Judd Foundation, New York City Center and to Broadway and Off-Broadway stage shows.

 "Overall, I believe that being a part of the Muse program has really changed the way I see art and the way I see myself as an artist," she said.

 Krisha Mehta discovered an appreciation for new art forms while enrolled in the Muse Freshman Seminar.

 "The Muse Scholar Program has inspired me to follow my passion ...
 It brought back the art within me.
 I loved the journey we have been sent through," Mehta said.
 "I learned about many new art forms and how to appreciate them.
 I realized how, at the end, they are all part of the same pool of art.
 It really has been a life-changing experience for me."

 Maureen Murray said her freshman year in the Muse Scholar Program was "the best year of my life."